Public Policy Engagement & Disclosure of Political Activities

 Allergan believes that its efforts to influence public policy and its participation in the political process are critical to advancing the company’s interests.
 We are also firmly committed to doing so only in a legal and transparent manner, and have in place various measures that support this commitment.

 Allergan, Inc.’s and Allergan USA, Inc.’s Boards of Directors oversee each respective company’s participation in the political process and the measures taken to ensure compliance with the various laws regulating such participation.
-Our Executive Vice President of Corporate Communications submits a semi-annual report on corporate political contributions to the Board for its review.
-In addition, our contributions, policies and practices are reviewed and overseen by the Audit and Compliance Board Committee.
-For both reports, which also describe any changes in our policies, we invite comments and questions.
+Our Executive Vice President and Chief Communications Officer submits a semi-annual report on corporate political contributions to the Board of our parent company for its review.
+In addition, our contributions, policies and practices are reviewed and overseen by the Audit and Compliance Committee.
+For these reports, which also describe any changes in our policies, we invite comments and questions.

-All of our employees must abide by our global Corporate Code of Conduct.
+All our employees must abide by Allergan’s global corporate Code of Conduct (available on this website).
 This Code defines the way we conduct our affairs with each other, with our stakeholders and with external parties.
-The Code applies to our interactions with government officials, including our advocacy activities on public policy issues, and is intended to ensure that all information that we provide to government officials and entities is complete and accurate to the best of an employee’s knowledge and belief.
+The Code applies to our interactions with government officials, including our advocacy activities on public policy issues, and is intended to ensure that all information we provide to government officials and entities is complete and accurate to the best of an employee’s knowledge and belief.

-Allergan also has a Code of Business Conduct and Ethics that prohibits employees from using corporate funds or other resources for political purposes without prior approval by the Company’s Government Affairs Department (Vice President, Government Affairs; Executive Director, State Government Affairs); Legal Department (General Counsel, Deputy General Counsel); or Compliance Department (Chief Compliance Officer).
+Our Code of Conduct specifically prohibits employees from using corporate funds or other resources for political purposes without prior approval by the Company’s Government Affairs Department (Vice President, Government Affairs; Executive Director, State Government Affairs); Legal Department (General Counsel, Deputy General Counsel); or Compliance Department (Chief Compliance Officer).

 Our corporate policy on ethical business practices includes guidelines conforming to the U.S. anti-kickback laws and Foreign Corrupt Practices Act, making clear that no illegal payments of any kind (monetary or otherwise) are to be offered or made to individuals or entities—including local, state or federal government or political party officials or candidates in the U.S.; government or political party officials or candidates of any other nation; or officials of public international organizations—at any time or under any circumstances.